VTrans/vtp3-pavement/README.md

 ##10292014
 1. created and published historic condition data service, remade map, remade app with new template format
 2. added historic chart popup and projects to map

+##10302014
+1. web app updates using new template, symbology updates
+2.